antonynyt/photobooth/frontend/README.md

 # or
 bun run dev
 # or
-netlify dev #this allow us to test the serverless functions
+netlify dev #this allow us to test the serverless functions but need to be configured
 ```

 The application will be available at `http://localhost:5173`.
+or at `http://localhost:8888` with Netlify dev.

 ## Building for Production